hmcts/rpx-xui-dev-utils/removeRepoSecrets/README.md

 ## Setup

 1. Clone this repository.
+2. Create a .txt file for each repository in the secrets/ directory, containing the sensitive strings to remove (one secret per line).
-2. Edit `config.json` to specify:
+3. Edit `config.json` to specify:
    - The repositories to clean
    - The path to each repository (should be relative to this `removeRepoSecrets` directory)
-   - The secrets file for each repository
+   - The path to the secrets file for each repository
    - The remote URL for each repository

 ## Usage